Please note that due to the COVID-19 pandemic, the workshop LQP45 has been suspended.

 Trains to Paderborn usually run every hour and take about 2 hours.

-- Paderborn/Lippstadt (PAD) provides you with a very limited number of connections; moreover, you will probably have to change at Munich or Frankfurt.
+- Paderborn/Lippstadt (PAD) provides you with a very limited number of connections; usually, flights to/from PAD go via Munich or Frankfurt.

 Direct buses to Paderborn Hbf run every hour and take about 22 minutes.
 (On Saturdays they run every second hour.)